Diego Brandão

-Diego Pereira Brandão (born 27 May 1987) is a Brazilian mixed martial artist currently competing in the Lightweight division.
+Diego Brandão (born 27 May 1987) is a Brazilian mixed martial artist currently competing in the Lightweight division.
 A professional since 2005, he formerly competed for the UFC, RIZIN, and Fight Nights Global.
 He was the winner of Spike TV's The Ultimate Fighter: Team Bisping vs. Team Miller.

 Mixed martial arts career

 Early career

 Brandão made his MMA debut against Michel Bastos, winning via submission.
 He went 3-1 before fighting against UFC veteran Ronys Torres.
 He lost the fight by TKO due to punches.
 He then fought longtime UFC veteran Brian Foster and won via KO in the first round.
 Following the contest he won 6 and lost four of his next ten fights, with 3 wins by KO, 2 by submission and 1 by decision, before signing with the UFC.

 Brandão later became a member of Jackson's MMA in Albuquerque, New Mexico.

 The Ultimate Fighter

 In 2011, Brandão signed with the UFC to compete on The Ultimate Fighter: Team Bisping vs. Team Miller.
 In the first episode, Brandão fought Jesse Newell to gain entry into the Ultimate Fighter house.
 Brandão quickly defeated Newell via first round knockout.
 He was the number one featherweight pick for Team Bisping.

 Brandão proved to be a loose cannon with confrontations with Marcus Brimage and Steven Siler.
 In the fifth episode it was announced that he would fight Siler on episode six.
 In this fight Diego charged out of the gate with a flying knee and knocked Siler unconscious 30 seconds into the first round with a left hook.
-With this win he advanced to the semi finals to fight former WEC fighter, Bryan Caraway.
+With this win he advanced to the semi-finals to fight former WEC fighter, Bryan Caraway.
 Brandão defeated Caraway via KO due to a flying knee and follow up punches late in the first round.
 With the win over Caraway, Brandão moved on to the finale against Dennis Bermudez.